CVLAB-Unibo/LLaNA/README.md

 ### Computational Resources for Training
 LLaNA has been trained on 4 NVIDIA A100 with 64GB of VRAM each.
 Completing both stages requires ∼1 day of training.
-The weights of the trained models will be saved inside the `outputs` directory.
+The weights of the trained models will be saved inside the `checkpoints` directory.

-## Checkpoints of trained LLaNA
+## 💾 Checkpoints of trained LLaNA
 The trained LLaNA checkpoints can be downloaded from TODO ADD LINK.
-They must be saved inside the `outputs` directory.
+They must be saved inside the `checkpoints` directory.

 ## 🧑‍🏫 Evaluation
 The evaluation metrics reported in the research paper are computed on the test set of ShapeNeRF-Text, which can be downloaded following the instructions in TODO add link to Data Preparation section.